Bhupesh-Khordia/RAG-Agent-Samarth/RENDER_DEPLOYMENT.md

 1. **Ensure all dependencies are in package.json**
    - ✅ All required packages are listed
-   - ✅ TypeScript types are included in devDependencies
+   - ✅ TypeScript types are included in dependencies (not devDependencies)
    - ✅ Build script is configured

 2. **Verify TypeScript configuration**